hseag/PreON/README.md

 `sudo apt install git make gcc g++ python genext2fs u-boot-tools libncurses-dev`

-You need at least 30 GB free memory space.
+You need at least 30 GB free disk space.

 ## Build
 Clone this repository and type `make` in the root of the repository.